watsona4/scipy2016/SciPy2016TripReport.md

 > we will conclude with tips and tricks for working with GPUs and
 > distributed computing.

-lead developer of numba at ca

-what s scaling? how to scale up with numba, and scale out with dask

-scaling up: better cpus, adding gpus or multiple gpus (cython, cuda, opencl) scaling out: distributed computing (mpi, hadoop, spark)

-numbe translates python to machine code at runtime, for both cpu and gpu

-helper functions exist to help with programming details specific to gpus

-provides decorators to indicate functions to encode; even includes a vectorization decorator to vectorize ufuncs

-provided overview of dask
-synch, threaded, multiprocess, and distributed schedulers

-showed simple example of how to combine delayed tasks into a graph of an algorithm

-bonus: visualization of the generated graph can help in analysis of algorithm

-dask also recognizes data that should be shared between functions and reduces then to one function call automatically

-converting the algorithm from local execution to distributed exetion only requires adding two lines of code

-also very simple to execute workers on multiple gpus on a single machine
+The presenter is the lead developer of the Numba package at Continuum Analytics.
+His presentation addressed "scaling up," which he defined as adding CPUs and GPUs on a single macine using tools such as Cython, CUDA, and OpenCL, and "scaling out," which he defined as analogous to distributed computing using tools such as MPI, Hadoop, and Spark.

+In order to address single-machine scaling, the speaker presented Numba, which is a Python package that translates Python code to machine code at runtime, for both CPU and GPU applications.
+This is done by providing a set of decorators to indicate which functions to translate and the architectures for which to compile the code.
+It also proides a vectorization decorator to vectorize Numpy universal functions (`ufunc`s).
+Helper functions also exist in Numba to assist in programming details that are specific to GPUs.

+For "scaling out," the speaker presented an overview of [Dask](#dask).
+He showed a simple example of how to combine delayed tasks into a graph of an algorithm.
+Dask recognizes data that should be shared between functions and reduces them automatically.
+Then, visualization of the generated graph can help in analysis of a particular algorithm.
+Converting the algorithm from local execution to distributed execution then only requires adding two lines of code.
+Another benefit of Dask is that it simplifies execution of workers on multiple GPUs on a single machine.
-demoed image stitching algorithm using numba and dask

-showed 2x speedup when running on 2 boxed vs 1, also showed mixed windows-linux execution to demonstrate heterogeneous systems
+Finally, the speaker demonstrated an image stitching algorithm that used Numba and Dask.
+He stitched an image that was broken into 30 pieces, showing a factor of two speedup when running on two single-CPU machines versus one machine, and also showed mixed Windows-Linux execution to demonstrate Dask's ability to schedule on heterogeneous systems.

 ### A "BLAS" for Tensors with Portable High Performance \[HPC\]